Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Human_Practices.md

 detection method to diagnose human patients with CRE, and even longer to theoretically get it approved and certified for use in hospitals.
 As a result, while potentially useful it would take a long time to deploy, and other methods could start tackling the problem faster.

+{{< centeredImage
+        src="/assets/content/planning/Richard_Hastings_meeting.png"
+        alt="A photo of our meeting with Richard Hastings" caption="A photo of our meeting with Richard Hastings" >}}

 Following Dr Richard Hastings advice, we decided that containing the spread of CRE by targeting reservoirs like sinks and faucets would have a bigger impact and be more achievable.
 One reason was that it would work to prevent patients from becoming infected in the first place rather than just diagnosing one patient's specific stage of antibiotic resistance.
 Another important reason was that regulations around surface testing are far more relaxed and require far less time to be tested and approved, leading to an earlier potential deployment of our product.
 As a result, we designed our product to be used to test surfaces for seamless integration into current procedures, as any swabs currently taken for CRE can also be used with our device.
 It would also be relatively easy to adapt out product for direct patient testing, and while this is not the direct focus of our product in aims of a fast deployment, we decided it was something worth exploring as possible follow up to the deployment of our surface testing kit.

 Furthermore, if our product contained living cells, an orthopaedic surgeon we contacted informed us that the risk of contamination meant it would not get